Skip to main content

 Channels

-A channel is a typed conduit through which we can send and receive values between goroutines.
-Channels are first-class objects in Go and are managed by the Go runtime.
+In Go, a channel is a typed conduit for sending and receiving values between goroutines.
+Channels are a core concurrency primitive managed by the Go runtime.

 Why Use Channels?